Chibuezei/Text_Editor_GUI/README.md

 # Text_Editor-gui
- a functional text editor that allows you to do just that.
-We will use Swing to create a graphical user interface (GUI)
+ A functional text editor that allows you to do just that.
+I used Swing to create a graphical user interface (GUI) It has:

+*Open / Save files

+*Search with ReGex
 A project completed as part of the requirement for JetBrains Application Developer Certification.